okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa/handle-callback/blazorwebasm/handle-callback.md

-After completing the configuration in the previous steps, Sign on and Sign out callbacks will be handled automatically by `Microsoft.AspNetCore.Components.WebAssembly.Authentication` library.
+After configuration in the previous steps is complete, Sign on and Sign out callbacks are handled automatically by `Microsoft.AspNetCore.Components.WebAssembly.Authentication` library.